-Finally, pursuant to the amendments contained in the Energy Independence and Security Act of 2007 (EISA 2007), Public Law 110-140, any final rule for new or amended energy conservation standards promulgated after July 1, 2010, is required to address standby mode and off mode energy use.
+Finally, pursuant to the amendments contained in the Energy Independence and Security Act of 2007, Public Law 110-140 (December 19, 2007), any final rule for new or amended energy conservation standards promulgated after July 1, 2010, is required to address standby mode and off mode energy use.
 (42 U.S.C.
 6295(gg)(3)) Specifically, when DOE adopts a standard for a covered product after that date, it must, if justified by the criteria for adoption of standards under EPCA (42 U.S.C.
 6295(o)), incorporate standby mode and off mode energy use into a single standard, or, if that is not feasible, adopt a separate standard for such energy use for that product.
 (42 U.S.C.
-6295(gg)(3)(A)-(B)) DOE's current test procedures for ceiling fans address standby mode and off mode energy use.
-In this rulemaking, DOE intends to incorporate such energy use into any amended energy conservation standards it adopts in the final rule for small-diameter ceiling fans and establish a separate standard for large-diameter ceiling fan standby energy use.
+6295(gg)(3)(A)-(B)) DOE's current test procedures and energy conservation standards for EPSs address no-load mode (standby mode) energy use.